isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-florte.md

 ### Challenges faced within the floristry sector

 ![The Florte Angeline Pang styling floral arrangement](/images/blog/Florte 1.jpg)
-<caption>Creating these pretty blooms is a time sensitive and time consuming affair due to the delicate nature of flowers (Photo by Raymond Yee, courtesy of Angeline Pang) </caption>
+###### Creating these pretty blooms is a time sensitive and time consuming affair due to the delicate nature of flowers (Photo by Raymond Yee, courtesy of Angeline Pang)

 But the floristry industry has faced its fair share of obstacles.
 Due to the delicate nature of flowers, creating and delivering floral arrangements is a time-sensitive affair.
 Arrangements cannot be created too far in advance of the delivery date in order to maintain the condition of the blooms.